Francis Wayland III

-Francis Wayland III (August 23, 1826 – January 9, 1904) was an American lawyer and politician who served as the and first dean of Yale Law School and 54th lieutenant governor of Connecticut.
+Francis Wayland III (August 23, 1826 – January 9, 1904) was an American lawyer and politician who served as the first dean of Yale Law School and 54th lieutenant governor of Connecticut.

 Early life and education

 Wayland was born in Boston, the son of Francis Wayland.
 He earned a Bachelor of Arts degree from Brown University in 1846 and studied law at Harvard Law School.

 Career

 Wayland became probate judge in Connecticut in 1864 and was the 54th lieutenant governor of Connecticut in 1869–1870.
 In 1872, he became a professor in the Yale Law School, of which he was dean from 1873 to 1903.